-Close by, half a dozen locals have gathered, presumably attracted by the noise of the helicopters when you landed in the area.
+Close by half a dozen locals have gathered, presumably attracted by the noise of the helicopters when you landed in the area.

 Two of the four reporters take the chance to talk to them.
 You are one of them, the other is the freelance news agency reporter.

 One local resident tells you more about the booby traps.
 He says they have to deal with them on a daily basis.
-Livestock are being killed.
+Livestock is being killed.
 Parts of their land are no-go areas.
 Another backs the claims.
 You turn your tape recorder on.

 They say they are angry that not enough has been done to protect the local community.
 They claim that yours is the first visit by the army to the area since the end of the war.

 The freelance news agency reporter takes notes.
 You have the interview on tape.

 You return to base.
 The army minders arrange a meeting with all four journalists during which they set out what can and cannot be reported from the scene.
 Neither you nor the freelance reporter mention your conversation with the local residents.

 The minders inform the group that there will be a trip to the satellite communications vessel later that evening.
 All four reporters start to write.

 You suspect that the freelance news agency reporter will be filing a report about the conversation with the local residents.
 You fear that he will have a scoop and you will appear to have missed the story.